liutr18/Employee-Management/ReadMe.md

 Bonus | Float | Yes

 # How to use it?
-Download the Employee-Management File and Import the mysql connector to the project library.
+Download the Employee-Management File and Import the MySQL connector to the project library.
 ```
 lib/mysql-connector-java-8.0.25.jar
 ```